logo for better-photographs.com

 Not in the UK?

-Here are some Compact Cameras at Amazon.com
+Here are some Similar Cameras at Amazon.com

 Bridge cameras also have a lens fixed to the camera which can be zoomed but the quality of the lens is usually better.